maplemavin/docs/theming.md

     checks to see if there are items in the cart

 ### module:StoreItemOptionList
-This module will load the various options/variations of a particular store item when on {page:StoreItemView}.
+This module will load the various options/variations of a particular store item.

 **Module Options**
 `storeItemId`